jarm111/blocky-the-flickylike/README.md

 # Blocky the Flickylike

-My Flicky-inspired platformer game created with Unity
+My Flicky-inspired platformer game created with Unity for Game Development Technologies course as final project in summer 2017